SrKirito/Video-Duration-Electron/README.md

 # Video-Duration-Electron

-In order to that project work, you should have Electron JS and fluent-ffmpeg(and ffmpeg obviouslly)
+In order to that project work, you should have Electron JS and fluent-ffmpeg(and ffmpeg obviouslly) in that folder, i did not uploaded it, because the node_modules folder was too big...